-Drunk driving cases are the most numerous criminal offenses reported in the United States and Michigan is one of the most strict regarding these type of offenses.
+Drunk driving cases are the most numerous criminal offenses reported in the United States, and Michigan is one of the most strict regarding these types of offenses.

 Are Most People Accused of DUI guilty?